Water adventures around Calgary are easy to find.

 Learn to Sail on the Glenmore Reservoir

-The Glenmore Sailing Club offers summer lessons for adults in search of a fun new skill/activity.
-Starting in June, you can catch sailboat races and social events every Wednesday night at the club- no membership is required to spectate or socialize!
+The Glenmore Sailing Club offers summer lessons for adults and kids in search of a fun new skill/activity.
+You can also catch sailboat races and social events every Wednesday night at the club- no membership is required to spectate or socialize!

 Where: 8601 24 St SW, Calgary